CONSERVATIVE VOTER GUIDES & RESOURCES

 As a result, Metcalf empowered and provided extra funding for the Democrat vice chairs during the session, resulting in very few of our highest priorities being passed – again!

 ❌ ATTACK VIDEOS by Wayne Dolcefino – Dolcefino is a PAID liar, deceiver, accuser “reporter.”
 Partial facts turned upside down.
-Now he’s attacking the conservative wing of the Montgomery County Republican Party.
-For more information, watch the Bannon’s War Room video above.
+He attacked the conservative wing of the Montgomery County Republican Party during the 2026 Primary Election.
+For more information, watch this video from Steve Bannon’s War Room.

 Be an educated voter and ask the following questions: